albertodev01/equations/README.md

   - `Complex`, which is used to easily handle complex numbers;
   - `Fraction`, from the [fraction](https://pub.dev/packages/fraction) package which helps you working with fractions.

 This package is meant to be used with Dart 2.12 or higher because the code is entirely null safe.
-Please don't hesitate to open a PR or file an issue if you wish to contribute to the growth of this package!
+There is a demo, built with Flutter, that shows an example on how this library can be used (especially for numerical analysis apps).

+<p align="center"><a href="https://albertodev01.github.io/equations/">Equation Solver - Flutter web demo</a></p>

+The source code of the above website can be found at `example/flutter_example`.

 # Algebraic equations